ibm-cloud-docs/FileStorage/working-with-snapshots.md

  -h, --help  Show this message and exit.
 ```

-## Increasing the amount of Snapshot space for a volume in the UI
+## Increasing the amount of Snapshot space for a volume in the console
 {: #changesnapshotspaceUI}
 {: ui}